Chase eliminates credit card overdraft protection on personal checking.

 “With this change, customers now more than ever need to do the work it takes to maintain a balanced budget that doesn’t drain income too quickly,” says Gary Herman, President of Consolidated Credit.
 “It’s critical to know where your money is going, when it’s being spent and how each of your paychecks is allocated out so you can avoid overdrafts.
 People should also use technology that their bank provides to help avoid allowing accounts to get drained completely.”

 Most banks these days, including Chase, have online banking and mobile application features that help people avoid overdrafts.
-You can set up low balance account notifications to be sent to your email or via text message directly to your mobile device.
+You can set up low-balance account notifications to be sent to your email or via text message directly to your mobile device.
 These features help you ensure you haven’t miscalculated during a particular pay cycle.

 “Automated payments on everything from your utilities to entertainment streaming accounts have certainly made life more convenient,” Herman explains, “but they also make it more difficult to manage your money, since you may forget about a recurring payment and spend money in a transaction that’s already allocated.
 You have to know how obligations get split up between your paychecks each month, then have features like low balance alerts set up in case you miscalculated.”

-Another good last layer of defense against overdraft is to pad your savings for emergency expenses.
+Another good last layer of defence against overdraft is to pad your savings for emergency expenses.
 Having a balance of $1,000 in the savings account attached to your personal checking account provides padding in case you overdraw your main bank account.
 It also helps you avoid having to pull out a credit card to cover an unexpected expense like a major car or home repair.